timmo-x/irc_grokbot/README.md

 Replace xai-REDACTED with your API key found here: https://console.x.ai/

-Grok IRC Bot is a fork of https://github.com/knrd1/chatgpt but using x.ai's less woke API and a few other subtle modifications catered for me.
+Grok IRC Bot is a (kinda) fork of https://github.com/knrd1/chatgpt but using x.ai's less woke API and a few other subtle modifications catered for me.

 X's xAI SDK reference: https://docs.x.ai/api/integrations#openai-sdk